mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_ex2.md

-# Non-blocking communciations - exercise
+# Non-blocking communications - exercise

 Now it is time to dig deeper in non-blocking communications and try to code our first version of the algorithm presented in last section.
 Let's see again this algorithm for both processes :